IEDB/ARC/README.md

 python ARC -i ../test/all_mhc_BcrTcr_IEDB.fasta -o /path/to/output.csv
 ```
 ### Output
--  Output excel file has 4 columns.
+-  Output file has 4 columns. in CSV format.
 -  First column named 'ID' is the description provoded in the fasta for each sequence.
 -  Second column named 'class' is the assigned molecule class for each sequence.
    -  e.g. MHC-I, MHC-II, BCR or TCR.